-To directly align the interests of executive officers with the interests of our stockholders, we established stock ownership guidelines for our executive officers.
-Our stock ownership guidelines provide that executive officers are expected to own and hold a number of shares of Company Common Stock with a value that represents: (a) six times the base salary, with respect to our Executive Chairman of the Board and our Chief Executive Officer, (b) 100 percent of the base salary, with respect to any Executive Vice President, (c) 50 percent of the base salary, with respect to each of our other executive officers of the Company.
+To align directly the interests of executive officers with the interests of our stockholders, we established stock ownership guidelines for our executive officers.
+Our stock ownership guidelines provide that executive officers are expected to own and hold a number of shares of Company Common Stock with a value that represents: (a) six times the base salary, with respect to our Executive Chairman of the Board and our Chief Executive Officer, (b) 100 percent of the base salary, with respect to our Chief Operating Officer and any Executive Vice President, (c) 50 percent of the base salary, with respect to any Senior Vice President, and (d) 30 percent of their base salary, with respect to each of our other executive officers of the Company.
 Stock ownership levels are expected to be achieved by each executive officer within a period of time determined at the discretion of the Compensation Committee.
-We do not allow our executive officers to hedge the economic risk of their stock ownership.
-We also do not allow our executive officers to pledge their shares of Company Common Stock.
+We do not allow our directors or executive officers to hedge the economic risk of their stock ownership.
+We also do not allow our directors or executive officers to pledge their shares of Company Common Stock.